ABOUT CRC

 THE INVESTOR

 The provincial government withholds a portion of a Canadian firefighter’s pay each month for her retirement investment.
 Her pension fund supplies the capital to CRC’s funds.
 In return, the funds earn part of the fee the Landesbank pays.
 Indirectly, the Canadian firefighter provides capital to the German potato farm.
-If all goes well, a portion of the farmer’s increased profits flow to the bank in terms of interest margin, and a portion of that goes to firefighter’s pension.
+If all goes well, a portion of the farmer’s increased profit flows to the bank in terms of interest margin, and a portion of that goes to the firefighter’s pension.
 Regardless of what happens, the bank has passed on the risk to end investors who are outside the banking system.
 This means the bank can withstand a substantial downturn in the business cycle with a muted impact on earnings or capital.

 Book by Richard Robb